← All posts

 June 12 - culling rules that find nothing, and a bucket that wasn't what it looked like

-Now that every file's metadata is in a database, the next phase is generating candidates for deletion — never deleting anything, just surfacing "you probably don't want these" by rule.
+The thing that clicked today: rules are confident and wrong all the time, and looking at the actual pictures is what keeps you honest.
+Now that every file's metadata is in a database, the next phase is generating candidates for deletion, never deleting anything, just surfacing "you probably don't want these" by rule.
 The photo library itself stays the source of truth; this phase only writes CSV lists and a summary.
 That read-only discipline turned out to matter, because several of the rules were wrong in instructive ways.

 A set of documented candidate rules, split into a high-confidence tier and a human-review tier: exact duplicates, orphaned short clips, screenshots, burst extras, blurry shots, and obvious junk.
-Each rule is a query that emits a CSV; nothing mutates the database except one approved write (below).
-I also built a sampler that pulls a reproducible random 40 rows per rule and renders them into HTML contact sheets, so I could actually look at what each rule was flagging instead of trusting the count.
+Each rule is a database query that writes out a CSV; nothing changes the database except one approved write (below).
+A sampler pulls a reproducible random 40 rows per rule and renders them as a grid of thumbnails in an HTML page, so I could actually look at what each rule was flagging instead of trusting the count.

 Problems & fixes

-The single biggest flagged bucket — over 5,000 items, hundreds of gigabytes — came through as "shared album."
-I only caught what it really was by rendering the thumbnails and looking: it's all my own footage from a wearable camera, tagged with a naming signature my rule had misread.
+The single biggest flagged bucket (over 5,000 items, hundreds of gigabytes) came through as "shared album."
+I only caught what it really was by rendering the thumbnails and looking: it's all my own footage from a wearable camera, tagged with a naming pattern my rule had misread.
 It must never be a delete candidate.
 The "shared album" flag didn't mean what I assumed it meant; it had been set entirely by that one import.

 Decisions